When you should post to Instagram for every day of the week

 Reels are great because of their longer lifespan - Instagram's algorithm can pick them up at any point.
 IGTV videos, on the other hand, are ideal for educational content, thanks to their 60-minute duration.

-How to determine the best time to post on Instagram for your account
+How to determine the best time to post to your IG account

 Every Instagram account is unique.
 Just because one influencer has success on Monday mornings doesn’t mean the same is true for your account.

 Here are some suggestions on how you can find the best time to post:

 Schedule your posts at different times of the day to see what works

 Figuring out what the best time to post on Instagram is for you requires some trial and error.
 Start by scheduling posts at different times of the day, and monitor their engagement metrics.
 After you zero in on the best posting times, you can adjust your post scheduling accordingly.